Frequently Asked Questions

 Syntace and Maxle/ABP are the two compatible thru axle systems that allows our 142x12mm thru axle adapter to work with our Classic Series frames only.

-All of our trainers are tested to 300lbs.
+All of our trainers are tested to the combined weight (rider and bike) of 300 lbs.

 Please see our warranty page for more information.